keyboardio/Kaleidoscope/README.md

 ## Plugin methods

-The plugin provides the `LEDDigitalRain` object, which has no public methods, outside of those provided by all LED modes.
+The plugin provides the `LEDDigitalRainEffect` object, which has no public methods, outside of those provided by all LED modes.

 ## Configuration